-These alternatives include real estate, stock or membership units in privately-held businesses, private equity, commodities, venture capital, farmland/timberland, mineral rights, tax lien certificates, hedge funds, annuities, art and collectibles, or even wine collections or antique coins.
+These alternative securities include real estate, stock, or membership unites in privately-held businesses, private equity, commodities, venture capital, farmland/timberland, mineral rights, tax lien certificates, hedge funds, annuities, art and collectibles, or even wine collections or antique coins.
 In short, a multitude of investment options are available beyond the floor of the New York Stock Exchange.

 Why do people invest in alternative securities?
 Some of the most prevalent reasons include favorable economic conditions, less dependence on typical market fluctuations, leveraging specific knowledge or skills, tax advantages, illiquid investments, higher fees, and market volatility.

 As an SEC registered broker-dealer, Netshares conducts due diligence, background checks, and securities enforcement regulatory history checks on issuers and their principals.
 Netshares conducts due diligence until one can reasonably believe an issuer is complying with its obligations as specified in Section 4A(b) and Regulation Crowdfunding, will not commit fraud, and will not otherwise raise potential investor protection concerns.
 An approved issuer has an established means of keeping records of any securities holders.

 Netshares also provides communications channels for investors and issuers--channels with search functions and other tools for investors.
 Netshares screens investors to ensure they satisfy per-investor limits and provides investors with educational materials to help them understand and assess the risks of investing.